nealmick/ned/README.md

 ### Ubuntu and Windows install via WSL
-You can install Ned using Homebrew:
+You can install Ned using the .deb package

 ```bash
 git clone --recursive https://github.com/yourusername/ned.git